-We’ve researched many ground coffees on the market to bring you the best answers to that question.
+We’ve researched many of the best ground coffees on the market to bring you the best answers to that question.

 Why Buy Ground Coffee?

-It also means you don’t have to buy a coffee grinder, which can add up especially if you are wanting to get a decent one, which you need to grind your beans evenly.
+It also means you don’t have to buy a coffee grinder, which can add up, especially if you want to get a decent one, which you need to grind your coffee beans evenly.
 Ground coffee can provide you with great coffee for reasonable prices, plus you’ll save yourself a lot of time and energy.

 The Downside of Ground Coffee